mateuscnh/devflix/README.md

 ## 💻 Project

 A collection of youtube videos about programming.
-Developed during the [Imersão React da Alura](https://www.alura.com.br/imersao-react/), where each student could implement as they wished about the website content.
+Developing during the [Imersão React da Alura](https://www.alura.com.br/imersao-react/), where each student could implement as they wished about the website content.

 </br>